OpenSMTPD/OpenSMTPD/README.md

 preferably two users, by default _smtpd and _smtpq.

-Using two users instead of one will increase security by a large factor so... unless you want to voluntarily reduce security or you have absolute more faith in our code than we do, by all means use two.
+Using two users instead of one will increase security by a large factor so... unless you want to voluntarily reduce security or you have absolute more faith in our code than we do, by all means use one.

 The instructions below assume the default users however, the configure